Task & Workflow Engine¶

 In addition to message-bus publishing, TaskEngine supports an observer

-pattern for in-process consumers that need to react synchronously to task
+pattern for in-process consumers that need to react asynchronously to

 Registration: register_observer() accepts an async callback with